koraish3438/Become_a_Developer/README.md

 ---

 ## 📅 Date : 02-08-26, Sunday
 - Explain by default code of main.dart file
+- learn about minimum required code to run app
 - What is Container

 📚 Next Target: